Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 And this has turned out to be the way we could make it happen.

-I'm going to ride a moose.
+I'm going to write a moose.

-So this part of the show, if we get going, as Dave was saying, it's all about shedding out
+All right, so this part of the show, if we get going, as Dave was saying, it's all about shedding out and shown some love to our great patron supporters.

-Many of them, you know, it looks like, yeah, have a few new ones.
+many of them, you know, it looks like, yeah, have a few new ones signed up to get on that Canadian

-lined up to get on that Canadian North American tour pre-sale.
+North American tour pre-sale.

-including the fact quota question section.
+question section.

-If you're on the Sydney-Shaunberg level or above,
+If you're on the Sydney-Shaunberg level or above, you can get involved in this where you can

-You can send in a fact-a-quota-quoted question.
+send in a fact-a-quoted question.

 This section of the show actually has a jingle that goes something like this.